neo4j-contrib/spatial/README.md

 ~~~

 The version specified on the version line can be changed to match the version you wish to work with (based on the
 version of Neo4j itself you are using).
-Too see which versions are available see the list
+To see which versions are available see the list
 at [Neo4j Spatial Releases](https://github.com/neo4j-contrib/m2/tree/master/releases/org/neo4j/neo4j-spatial).

 * start the GeoServer webapp again with the added neo4j profile